atuleu/angular-to-http/README.md

  * `randomNonce` will be a base64 cryptographic-strong 32 bytes random number generated for each request to a nonced files.

 So to enable the default CSP described [here](https://angular.io/guide/security#content-security-policy) for your angular app, one would simply replace in its `src/index.html` its `<app-root></app-root>` with `<app-root ng_csp_nonced></app-root>`.

+## Cache-Control strategies

+Any served files will fall into three categories regarding cache-control.

+* Nonced files, which are unique for each request, will use a `no-store` configuration.
+* Versionned files, i.e. containing an hexadecimal hash or a version number ( `style.abcdef.css` or `logo.v123.png`) will be served with `max-age=31536000; immutable`
+* Other files, will be served with `max-age=0; must-revalidate` by default. max-age could manually be increased.
+All files will be served with `Last-Modified` to the Modtime of the file for revalidation.

 ## Options